syncthing/docs/users/contrib.rst

 - `syncthing-quick-status <https://github.com/serl/syncthing-quick-status>`_

-  Small bash application with minimal dependecies, for a simple colorful representation of the current status.
+  Small bash application with minimal dependencies, for a simple colorful representation of the current status.

 Packages and Bundlings
 ----------------------